Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV

 Key Factors to Consider When Designing a New Antiretroviral Regimen

-- Ideally, a new ARV regimen should contain at least two, and preferably three, fully active drugs whose predicted activity is based on the patient’s ART history, current and previous resistance testing, or a new mechanistic action (AI).9,17-26
+- Ideally, a new ARV regimen should contain at least two, and preferably three, fully active drugs whose predicted activity is based on the patient’s ART history, current and previous resistance test results, or a new mechanistic action (AI).9,17-26

-- Despite drug resistance, some ARV drugs may contribute partial ARV activity to a regimen and may be retained as part of a salvage regimen.
-These drugs may include nucleoside reverse transcriptase inhibitors (NRTIs) or protease inhibitors (PIs).27 Other agents will likely have to be discontinued, as their continued use may lead to further accumulation of resistance mutations and jeopardize treatment options with newer drugs from the same drug class.
-These drugs may include enfuvirtide (T20); non-nucleoside reverse transcriptase inhibitors (NNRTIs), especially efavirenz (EFV), nevirapine (NVP), and rilpivirine (RPV); and the first-generation integrase strands transfer inhibitors (INSTIs) raltegravir (RAL) or elvitegravir (EVG).28-30
+- Despite the presence of some drug resistance mutations, some ARV drugs in the regimen may still have partial activity against the patients’ HIV and may be retained as part of a salvage regimen.
+These drugs may include NRTIs or protease inhibitors (PIs).27 Other agents will likely have to be discontinued, as their continued use may lead to further accumulation of resistance mutations and jeopardize treatment options with newer drugs from the same drug class.
+These drugs may include enfuvirtide (T-20); non-nucleoside reverse transcriptase inhibitors (NNRTIs), especially efavirenz (EFV), nevirapine (NVP), and rilpivirine (RPV); and the first-generation integrase strands transfer inhibitors (INSTIs) raltegravir (RAL) and elvitegravir (EVG).28-30

 - Using a “new” drug that a patient has never used previously does not ensure that the drug will be fully active; there is a potential for cross-resistance among drugs from the same class.